Request Educational Psychologist Involvement

 Access to your information:

 You have the right to request a copy of the information we hold about you.
-If you would like a copy of some or all of your personal information, please visit our website using the link below:
+If you would like a copy of some or all of your personal information, please visit our page about requesting access to your personal information

 Correction of inaccurate information: